 Tourist laden sites and public transportation are havens for thieves and pickpockets.
 And let me tell you, these guys are skilled (after all, it is their ‘profession’!)
 Even the little kids know the tricks of the trade.
 So be aware, everywhere, and know that you are a prime target.
 If you’re wearing a back-pack, wear it to the front of you when in a crowded space, and do use a small padlock to secure your zippers otherwise.
 You might feel a little silly doing this, but losing your valuables, money and worse yet your travel documents are the last things you want to happen while your abroad.

-Holidays are brave adventures into the unknown, and can be filled with as many unpleasant surprises, as pleasant ones.
+Holidays are brave adventures into many times, the unknown, and can be filled with as many unpleasant surprises, as pleasant ones.
 At least now you'll be sure to make 15 less mistakes!

 As always, I'd love to hear from you in the comments; anybody have any more travel tips to share?